pyksy/nflog_dns/README.md

 # nflog_dns

 DNS packet syslogging using iptables NFLOG, written in C++.
-This program parses A, AAAA and PTR type DNS reply packets and logs the details to syslog or console.
+This program parses DNS reply packets and logs the details (any combination of A, AAAA, CNAME, MX, PTR, TXT records and FORMERR, SERVFAIL, NXDOMAIN, NOTIMPL, REFUSED errors) to syslog or console.

 # .deb/.rpm packages